Cheppar/jewathu1/README.md

 - There's poor solid waste  managemment.
 It's collection, storage, transportation and safe disposal is a major challenge.
 - River Ndarugo is polluted by non-biodegradable humman, industrial and agricultural waste.
 - There's minimal noise pollution.
 Loud hons from Public Service vehicles and modified bodabodas are less frquently heard.
+- majority of households have acesss to electricity with minimmal home fibre internet connection.

 ### Housing
 - Majority of residents prefer houses built of stone.